The TBI rehabilitation process helps activate the brain’s natural healing process so that you can recover as quickly as possible.

 - Passive range-of-motion exercises.
 If your muscles are too weak or stiff to move on their own, your PT can move them for you.
 Just having someone else do the motion can stimulate the brain and rekindle the neural networks that help you move.

 - Electrical stimulation.
 E-stim sends electrical impulses directly into the targeted muscle through electrodes placed on top of the skin.
-These impulses can stimulate the nerves enough to start the neural repair process.
+These impulses can stimulate the nerves to assist with the neural repair process.

 - Task-specific exercises.
 These exercises are the best way to engage neuroplasticity.
 All it really means is that, if you want to improve an ability, you must practice that action directly.
-For example, to improve your walking skills, therapists will have you practice proper walking motions.
+For example, to improve your walking skills, therapists will have you practice proper walking motions (or break the skill down into more manageable components if you’re not ready for walking yet).

 The more you activate your muscles through physical therapy, the more skills you can hope to recover.